rse/encodr/README.md

 Encoding Formats
 ----------------

-The following regular encoding formats are supported:
+The following regular serialization formats are supported:

 - **cbor**: Concise Binary Object Representation (CBOR, [RFC7049](https://tools.ietf.org/html/rfc7049)):<br/>
-  This is a very compact, efficient and IETF-standardized encoding.
+  This is a very compact, efficient and IETF-standardized serialization format.

 - **msgpack**: MessagePack ([MsgPack](https://github.com/msgpack/msgpack/blob/master/spec.md)):<br/>
-  This is a very compact, efficient and battle-tested encoding.
+  This is a very compact, efficient and battle-tested serialization format.

-- **jsonutf8**: UTF-8-based binary-encoded JavaScript Object Notation (JSON, [RFC4627](https://tools.ietf.org/html/rfc4627)):<br/>
+- **json**: UTF-8-based binary-encoded JavaScript Object Notation (JSON, [RFC4627](https://tools.ietf.org/html/rfc4627)):<br/>
-  This is a less compact, less efficient but IETF-standardized encoding.
+  This is a less compact, less efficient but IETF-standardized serialization format.

-For convenience and application development reasons, there is also an additional special format:
+For convenience and application development reasons, there is also an additional special serialization format:

-- **json**: UTF-16 string-encoded JavaScript Object Notation (JSON, [RFC4627](https://tools.ietf.org/html/rfc4627)):<br/>
+- **jsons**: UTF-16 string-encoded JavaScript Object Notation (JSON, [RFC4627](https://tools.ietf.org/html/rfc4627)):<br/>
-  This is a less compact, less efficient but IETF-standardized and human-readable encoding.
-This format is plain JSON encoded into a regular UTF-16 character string (instead of a UTF-8 byte array as it is the case for `jsonutf8`) and hence `BLOB` here becomes `String` (which actually breaks the API).
-It exists for development purposes only, where one wants to switch the encoding to a human-readable string representation.
-For instance, when transferring the encoding via WebSockets via [WebSocket-Framed](https://github.com/rse/websocket-framed), the resulting WebSocket frame will be human-readable in the Browser's debugger.
+  This is a less compact, less efficient but IETF-standardized serialization format.

+  This format variant is JSON encoded into a regular UTF-16 character string (instead of the UTF-8 byte array as it is the case for `json`) and hence the API `BLOB` type here becomes `String` as a special case.
+  This format exists for development purposes only, where one wants to easily switch the encoding to a human-readable string representation.
+  For instance, when transferring the data over WebSockets via [WebSocket-Framed](https://github.com/rse/websocket-framed), the resulting WebSocket frame will be human-readable in the Browser's debugger.